MBHallgren/MINTyper/README.md

 ## Database

-mintyper provides two options: Either the user can give a single fasta file as reference sequence by using the -ref argument, or a whole KMA indexed database can be used with the -db argument.
+Mintyper provides two options: Either the user can give a single fasta file as reference sequence by using the -ref argument, or a whole KMA indexed database can be used with the -db argument.

 A guide for indexing a given database correctly can be found at https://bitbucket.org/genomicepidemiology/kma/src/master/